York Park: Redevelopment

-In March 2022 Tasmanian Premier Peter Gutwein announced the government intended to expand the seating capacity of the stadium to 27,500 and install retractable seating for rectangular sports.
-The development will occur within the following five years, provided the state government's $65 million contribution is matched by the federal government and the stadium's ownership is transferred from the Launceston City Council to the state government-run Stadiums Tasmania agency.
+As the Tasmanian Government sought to secure a license for a Tasmanian team in the Australian Football League (AFL), redeveloping York Park became an active pursuit of the government.
+In March 2022 Tasmanian Premier Peter Gutwein announced the government intended pursue a significant redevelopment of the stadium.
+The premier revealed the development would occur within the following five years, though was contingent on the state government's $65 million contribution being matched by the federal government and ownership of the stadium ownership being transferred from the Launceston City Council to the state government-run Stadiums Tasmania agency.
+The federal funding was secured in April 2023 in an announcement by Prime Minister Anthony Albanese.
+Shortly after this announcement the Tasmania Football Club was approved for entry in the AFL for the 2028 season.